adamehler/CS178_Project1/README.md

 This project utilizes a world dataset which contains three tables: city, country, countrylanguage

 ### Tools necessary
 This project required the use of an AWS EC2 instance, a DynamoDB table, and an RDS instance.
+The RDS instance must be accessible to permit the uploading of the tables and retrieval of information.
+This requires proper configuration of credentials which should be housed in a `creds.py` file.

 ### Required packages
 * Flask